erickuhn19/erickuhn19.com/pages/books.md

 # Books

 ## Currently Reading:
+* Terminal List by Jack Carr
-* The Language of God by Francis Collins
+* Thank God for Bitcoin
 * Shape Up by Ryan Singer
 * Mastering Bitcoin by Andreas Antonopoulis

 ## Bookshelf
-* Thank God for Bitcoin
 * The Code Book by Simon Singh
 * How to Take Smart Notes by Sonke Ahrens
 * Self-Sovereign Identity by Alex Preukschat and Drummond Reed

 ## Past Books I've Read (not in order):
+* The Language of God by Francis Collins
 * When Money dies by Adam Fergusson
 * The Great Mental Models by Shane Parrish
 * Cryptonomicon by Neal Stephenson